 Our friends were superb hosts, and we always shared a lot of laughs.
 Sadly, the husband in that marriage died three years ago, the same year my mum died, so it was a terrible year of loss though it was the same year I retired from full-time work, so I had more time and space to deal with grief as well as practical matters related to death.

-“Goodnight, California” is a brilliant song, probably one of my favourites of Edwards’ as it is slow and ponderous with a tone of melancholy, with strings weaving underneath and around her usual alt-country style.
+“Goodnight, California” is a brilliant song, probably one of my favourites of Edwards’ as it is slow and pensive with a tone of melancholy, with strings weaving underneath and around her usual alt-country style.
 A harmonica solo comes into the last half of the song, the strings and harmonica playing back and forth against and with each other.
 It’s captivating.
 The song runs six minutes, twenty-nine seconds and has sparse lyrics for a song of such length:

 “You know what I wish?

 It was just you and me

 If you keep looking at me

 But they’re turning up the lights